Essential Evaluators: A Brave New Dance

 Quantifying a Commitment to Representation

 I realized last summer that after twenty years in the museum field, I felt deeply frustrated.
-When I enrolled in my first museum studies classes in the late 1990s, there were audible and …
+When I enrolled in my first museum studies classes in the late 1990s, there were audible and inspiring calls to increase diversity in museums. …

 What Can Museums Learn from the “American Dirt” Controversy?

 As an avid reader of Chicanx/Latinx literature, I’ve been closely following the national conversation about the recently released novel American Dirt by author Jeanine Cummins.
-The …
+The conversation—which highlights issues of race, ethnicity, …

 Soundtrack for an Equitable Conference